 David Justice has been an auto care professional for over 30 years.
 He grew up in the family business working for his father.
 At, a young age David purchased his father’s business and went on his own.
 Over the years David had multiple Shell Gas stations.
+His coaching company is Repair Shop of Tomorrow.
 Find David’s other episodes HERE.

 Key Talking Points: